giovanniramon/giosbugs.com/README.md

 ## About Me

 I'm a passionate entomologist and ecologist, with a focus on the study of ants and their impact on biodiversity.
-With a background in biology and a keen eye for detail, I bring a unique perspective to my research and outreach efforts.
+With a background in biology and a keen eye for detail, I bring a unique perspective to my research and outreach efforts!

 ---